bring/developer-site/content/api/customerinfo/_index.md

         REST JSON over HTTP is the way for all new integrations.
 While we currently also support XML for legacy reasons, this will be phased out in the future.

   documentation:
-    - title: What can the Service API help me with?
+    - title: What can the Customer Info API help me with?
       content: |
-        The Service API can help users bootstrap their checkout and booking process by providing a list of customers, countries, and services available to the user.
+        The Customer Info API can help users bootstrap their checkout and booking process by providing a list of customers, countries, and services available to the user.

 ---